aaronmckinstry706/santander-prediction-kaggle/journal.md

 Finished the rough-draft training code.
 Now I need to put it all together in a function.
 However, now's a good stopping point.
 Need to find a library, cuz Baltimore.

 Testing a workflow relating to journal entries.
+Success! *Figured* *that* *shit* *out*.
+Now I just need to put those commands in scripts, and we're good to go.
+I'm testing the scripts.